Wedaad/AWM-Locator-App/README.md

  - A menu page which displays what services are available to the user
  - A map page which displays a map and plots the users current location with a little pop-up message containing their location (map is generated using leafletJs)

+ ### Model
+ - World borders model containing geodjango data
+ - User profile model which uses a one-to-one link to extend the Django auth User model.
+User profile now includes a userlocation column to store location data

  ### Views
  - A register view which is connected to the registration form when a new user is registered
- - A login view which is conneted to the login form All forms are generated using crispy forms
+ - A login view which is conneted to the login form
+ - A update_location view which updates the location data in the database.
+Location is updated via an ajax request passed whenever the map page is open
+ All forms are generated using crispy forms

  ### Static files